Jelled1st/AdvancedTools/README.md

 Human         // The human player, not really an agent but can play quite well.

 Random        // Gets all possible moves and picks randomly.

+MonteCarlo    // Plays an amount of games on every possible move on the current board.
+Then it will play the move
+              // with the highest score (determined on wins).